Wednesday, 11 November 2015

 A parting shot of the two temples.
 (13.08.2015.)

-Even a layman like me soon realized that this is a no ordinary place.
-It is a huge archaeological site, with an area of approximately 27 acres and circumference of 1.6 Kms, about 70 meters above the road.
+Even a layman like me soon realized that this is no ordinary place.
+It is a huge archaeological site, covering an area of approximately 27 acres, with a circumference of 1.6 km, located about 70 meters above the road.
 It is also evident that it has never been properly excavated or explored.
-Though we saw a few signs of attempts on preservation but saw no evidence of a large scale restoration work.
-Neither we saw any board providing any details of this site.
+Though we saw a few signs of preservation efforts, there was no evidence of large-scale restoration work.
+Nor did we see any board providing details about the site.
 We strolled around the ruins for nearly an hour and took some pictures.

-Our next destination was Bilout temples, about 35 kilometers in south, towards Dera Ismail Khan city.
-We reached there in half an hour and found that this site is also located on a hill, nearly 60 meters above the nearby ground.
-In additional problem was the flooded plains between the road and the hills.
-We luckily found an opening and reached the base of the hills.
-I was already tired by my mountain climbing at Kafir Kot, so it proved to me more difficult.
-As there was no proper track leading to the top.
-Perhaps the better way is to approach it through eastern side from the Bilout town.
-Yes unlike Kafir Kot, a thriving small town exists just east of this site.
+Our next destination was the Bilout temples, about 35 kilometers to the south, towards Dera Ismail Khan city.
+We reached there in half an hour and found that this site is also located on a hill, nearly 60 meters above the surrounding ground.
+An additional problem was the flooded plains between the road and the hills.
+Luckily, we found an opening and reached the base of the hills.
+I was already tired from my mountain climbing at Kafir Kot, so this climb proved even more difficult, as there was no proper track leading to the top.
+Perhaps the better approach is from the eastern side, through Bilout town.
+Yes, unlike Kafir Kot, a thriving small town exists just east of this site.

-The similarities between the two sites are great, which clearly indicate that both were inhabited in the same time and by the same civilization.
-This city though smaller in size with an area of approximately 21 acres and circumference of 1.4 Kms, houses bigger and more beautifully constructed temples.
+The similarities between the two sites are striking, clearly indicating that both were inhabited during the same period and by the same civilization.
+This city, though smaller in size—with an area of approximately 21 acres and a circumference of 1.4 km, houses bigger and more beautifully constructed temples.
 The number of structures here is about seven.

 Flooded plains near Bilout.
 (13.08.2015.)